JGornas/EmployeesDB/README.md

 ## Usage

-Open the UI with and initiate database with:
+Make an instance of UserInterface.
+It will connect to the choosen database on initialization.
 ```python
 from ui import UserInterface
 db = UserInterface(file_db="database.db")